Last Updated onReading Time: 4 minutes

-On the surface, it might seem like managing your business risks is simple: “If you have identified potential risks to your business, you should have a plan or be in the process of developing a plan that will fully address the risk and eliminate it from your environment altogether.”
+On the surface, it might seem like managing your business risk is simple: “If you have identified potential risks to your business, you should have a plan or be in the process of developing a plan that will fully address the risk and eliminate it from your environment altogether.”

 But if the answer really is that simple, why does the risk management process still rise to the top of every security program’s Top 10 list of concerns?
 The truth of the matter is that the answer is not that simple…